quicwg/base-drafts/draft-ietf-quic-tls.md

 # Key Update

-Once the 1-RTT keys are established and confirmed, it is possible to update the keys used to protect packets.
+Once the handshake is confirmed (see {{handshake-confirmed}}), it is possible to update the keys used to protect packets.

 The Key Phase bit indicates which packet protection keys are used to protect the packet.
 The Key Phase bit is initially set to 0 for the first set of 1-RTT